 In Concourse 5.x, scaling improvements continue.
 You can now choose to eliminate unused containers and volumes in parallel for faster removal of these ephemeral environments.
 Also, managing resources across many pipelines just got more efficient with global resources.
 Instead of redundant collection of version and metadata for resources with the same type and configuration, this information is now shared across pipelines.

-Concourse for PCF also has optimized the integration with BOSH Backup and Restore (BBR), bringing you added protection in case of disaster.
+Pivotal Concourse also has optimized the integration with BOSH Backup and Restore (BBR), bringing you added protection in case of disaster.
 With BBR, you can backup your Concourse database to a safe location and restore on command.

 #4 - Visual pipelines for fast action and better team alignment